joaoapel/academic-kickstart/content/authors/admin/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-user_groups:
+#user_groups:
-- Researchers
+#- Researchers
-- Visitors
+#- Visitors
 ---

-João Apel is a web developer
+João Apel is an agricultural engineer that has five years of experience with logistics.
+Currently interested in how to use code improve himself and the world.